gnibeyro/Gene_Fusion_ICB/README.md

 ```

-3. Run the R scripts in the R/ directory to generate figures and analyses based on the provided datasets.
+3. Run the main.R script in the to generate figures and analyses based on the provided datasets.

 ## Authors